Low emission buses in London: Introduction of hybrids

 Twenty-five vehicles entered service in December 2008, introduced onto five routes run by four different operators.
 A further eighteen entered service in July 2009, when six Volvo B5L double-deckers joined the existing vehicles on route 141.

 Transport for London stated that it intended to have introduced around 300 hybrids into service by 2012.
 This was achieved in July 2012, when an Alexander Dennis Enviro400 double-decker of Abellio London became the 300th hybrid in use when it entered service on route 211.
 It was originally intended that every bus introduced into service after 2012 would be a hybrid, but this requirement was later dropped.
+By 2021, over 3,800 buses in the fleet were hybrid.
+TfL noted in 2025 that bus manufacturers did not produce hybrid single-decker buses following tests of prototype vehicles.

 A trial of inductive charging technology for three modified Alexander Dennis Enviro400H double-deckers was announced in August 2014.
 The vehicles, on route 69, receive current to charge the traction batteries while at stands at either end of the route.
 Although it is intended that the units are to operate in "pure electric" mode, a standard diesel engine is also carried.

 Retrofitting diesel buses

 In the 2010s, bus operators retrofitted older buses to improve fuel economy, reduce air pollution and meet emission standards.
+The use of filters had reduced particulate emissions from the bus fleet from over 200 tonnes in 1997 to 10 tonnes in 2008.
 A three-year £86m project to improve 5,000 buses to Euro VI emission standards was completed in 2021.

 A Kinetic energy recovery system using a carbon fibre flywheel, originally developed for the Williams Formula One racing team, has been modified for retrofitting to existing double-decker buses.
 500 buses from the Go-Ahead Group will be fitted with this technology from 2014 to 2016, anticipated to improve fuel efficiency by approximately 20%.
 The team who developed the technology were awarded the Dewar Trophy of the Royal Automobile Club in 2015.

 New Routemaster Programme

 The New Routemaster double-decker was specified and constructed to a hybrid design.
 The bus was designed to be 40% more fuel-efficient than conventional diesel buses, and 15% more than London hybrid buses already in operation, reducing nitrogen oxide emissions by 40% and particulate matter by 33% compared with diesel buses.
 The first eight vehicles entered service with Arriva London on route 38 in February 2012.
 By 2018, a total of 1,000 New Routemasters were in service.
 However, the buses have suffered from problems with their battery systems with some operating solely as diesel vehicles, and in total 200 buses will have power units replaced under warranty.

+In 2022, Equipmake converted a New Routemaster bus to use batteries, replacing the diesel engine and hybrid system with a 400kWh battery and electric motors.
+Equipmake suggested that the conversion could be cheaper than purchasing new battery electric buses.